Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 1. Bring the 3D Graphics window to the front.

-2. Use your mouse to change your view and get an idea of how obscurations affect the different levels of altitude.
+2. Use your mouse to change your view to get an idea of how obscurations affect the different levels of altitude.

 Radar Field of View Obscuration